lp-wan/archi/schc-architecture.md

 In this example the Rule defines:

-* A SessionID is 10 bits length and it is used to identify the SoR used for this instance of SCHC.
+* A SessionID is 10 bits length and it is used to identify the SCHC Instance.
 * A Protocol ID in 1-byte length giving the value send in the layer below the SCHC packet to identify the uncompressed protocol stack.
 * And A CRC.
 The CRC field is 8 bits length and covers the SCHC header and the SCHC packet from error.
 When it is elided by the compression, the layer-4 checksum MUST be replaced by another validation sequence.